 Buffer Overflow Attack Examples

-3. After that, which the vulnerable app will run.
+- After that, the vulnerable app will run.

-4. An adversary can also exploit a buffer overflow loophole in an app by sending specially built data packets/ malicious code strings to the app.
+- An adversary can also exploit a buffer overflow loophole in an app by sending specially built data packets or malicious code strings to the app.
 Ultimately, the app will crash/ attacker will execute arbitrary code.

 How to Prevent Buffer Overflows